puggen1/portfolioBendik2023/README.md

 ## assets

+---

 Most of the content comes from JSON, except for some images that is hardcoded, like in the footer.

+Images i have used comes from several sorces:

+- unsplash.com - the background image on front page, as well as about me images.
+- Picture of me - Taken by my friend Preben Standal
+- icons for the diffrent websites are from their brand assets or wikimedia.org

 ## links

+---

 [figma prototype](https://www.figma.com/proto/BpxNQeQktKxFrQ4Oolo2R6/new-portfolio?page-id=101%3A1988&node-id=101%3A2134&viewport=-4565%2C1736%2C0.23&scaling=min-zoom&starting-point-node-id=101%3A2134)